 The Australian government’s initiative to recycle e-waste gives you the option to recycle waste products free of cost.
-This industry-funded program is available across every nook and corner of the country, from metropolitans to the remote regions.
+This industry-funded program is available across every nook and corner of the country, from metropolitans to remote regions.

 The NTCRS operates in several ways.
 It can have a permanent location or a retail outlet.
 In some locations, it also conducts e-waste recycle events based on suitability.
 You can easily search for a drop-off point near you and unload your discarded items.

 One of the most popular solutions vouched for these days is the possibility of renting electronic devices.
 Instead of going for the use and throw approach, you can explore the prospect of renting some items.
 This works best for devices that can be discarded soon or are not used so often.

 A video project, for instance, might come in use less frequently.
 Therefore, it is a good example of what you can rent.
 Many online companies provide options to rent electronic products of your choice and preference at affordable prices.